 consultation with our team:

 Blogs fit under the Content Marketing umbrella and are beneficial for so many reasons - and it's not just me being biased because I'm a writer.
-Blogs have the ability to reach a wider audience than your website might have done sitting idle and blogs give you the opportunity to gain authority, a following, and hopefully move up in Google's rankings!
+Blogs have the ability to reach a wider audience than your website might have done sitting idle, but they also give you the opportunity to gain authority, a following, and hopefully move up in Google's rankings!
 Now we know how important blogs are, but do you know how to come up with blog topics?
 It can be tough, so we outlined some different tools and techniques you can use to brainstorm engaging blog topics for your audience.

 Before we can dive into techniques for forming blog topics, you should know what purpose blogs serve.
 First, your blogs should answer questions.
 Is there a problem?
 Tell your audience how to solve it!
 Your blogs should be engaging and ultimately meet a need.
 If a blog isn't relevant to your audience, they won't read it and your hard work would have been in vain.
 Consider your audience, their needs, and what topics are most relevant to them.
 If you can be a resource to your readers, there's a good chance they'll call you when they need professional help.
 It's a win-win.